 Blood, Breath, Urine Test Refusals in Pennsylvania DUI Cases

 It is the duty of the police officer to provide a motorist arrested on suspicion of driving under the influence with a simple warning: your "operating privilege will be suspended upon refusal to submit to chemical testing."

 Refusal to submit to a chemical test after a Pennsylvania DUI arrest can be punished by a one-year driver's license suspension and up to three days in jail.
 If you've been arrested for drunk driving, you need a skilled defense lawyer on your side.
-The Pennsylvania DUI attorneys at Levow & Associates will thoroughly review your case and help you develop an aggressive defense strategy.
+The Pennsylvania DUI attorneys at Levow DWI Law will thoroughly review your case and help you develop an aggressive defense strategy.